stolksdorf/smart-objects/README.md

 	loggedInUser.hasManyPosts(); //false

+### Statics

+Static functions are added to the smart-object definition, but not the instance.
+This is useful for when you have a function that deals with your smart-objects, not a specific instance

+	var UserModel = smartObj({
+		props : {
+			name : 'string',
+			age : 'number',
+			posts : 'array',
+			customData : 'object',
+			userType : {
+				tier : 'string',
+				isAwesome : ['boolean', false]
+			}
+		},
+		methods : {
+			hasManyPosts : function(){
+				return this.posts.length > 10;
+			},
+			toggleAwesome : function(){
+				this.userType.isAwesome = !this.userType.isAwesome;
+			}
+		},
+		statics : {
+			getRecentUsers : function(){
+				//...
+			}
+		}
+	});

 ### Built-in Goodies

-Each Strict Object comes with a few built-in goodies
+Each Smart Object comes with a few built-in goodies

-**set** &nbsp; `strict_obj.set([object])` <br>
+**set** &nbsp; `smart_obj.set([object])` <br>
 Set allows you to massively update your object's properties.
-Useful for initially defining a strict object with defaults and triggers waiting on response from an API, then setting that response to your object.
+Useful for initially defining a smart object with defaults and triggers waiting on response from an API, then setting that response to your object.
 This will do a validation check on each property as well.

-**toJSON** &nbsp; `strict_obj.toJSON()` <br>
+**toJSON** &nbsp; `smart_obj.toJSON()` <br>
-Returns a JSON version of your strict object without any of the getters or setters, or any additional properties you may have added.
+Returns a JSON version of your smart object without any of the getters, setters, or any additional properties you may have added.
 Perfect for shipping data off to an API.

-**_props** &nbsp; `strict_obj._props` <br>
+**_props** &nbsp; `smart_obj._props` <br>
-The strict object's properties are actually stored at `_props`.
-If you want to be sneaky and silently change some values without firing change events, you can do it here.
+The smart object's properties are actually stored at `_props`.
+If you want to be sneaky and change some values without firing change events or not have it validated, you can do it here.

 	loggedInUser._props.age = 21;
 	loggedInUser.age; //it's 21! and not a single event was fired.